RestartDK/RL-IE-cartrack/notes.md

 ### The problem our model keeps encountering

+- Right now our model is plateauing, it is not exploring new options and whenever and keeps the same reward, no crashes, and same steps
+- There is a lack of exploration / exploitation balance because our epsilon decays too quickly to 0.01 taking the same actions 99% of the time
+- It found one strategy that works and stuck with it, so it got stuck in a local maxima
+- Our neurons are stuck
+- We are using a small network so it might not capturing complex patterns
+- Our standard DQN is overestimating our q-values which leads to an optimistic action selection and stay on the "safe" actions as a result
+- There are only 3 possible discrete actions our model can take.
+It cannot turn or change its speed well
+- Small replay buffer so it might not maintain alot of different experiences

 ### Potential solutions

+Below are some brainstormed solutions we could use based on the questions I raised before:
 - Different inputs

 >| Maybe we could change the activation function here?
 How would it change our model performance?